-The practice learning is aligned to two 30 credit modules each year.
-In semester one of each year, students complete an Essential Skills for Practice Learning in Nursing module and in semester two, they complete a Practice Learning in Nursing module.
-Summative assessment of practice learning takes place at the end of each part (year) in the Practice Learning in Nursing modules.
+The practice learning is aligned to two 30 credit modules each part.
+In semester one of each part, students complete an Essential Skills for Practice Learning in Nursing module (NURS1003, NURS2003, NURS3003) and in semester two, they complete a Practice Learning in Nursing module (NURS1004, NURS2004, NURS3004).
+Summative assessment of practice learning takes place at the end of each part in the Practice Learning in Nursing modules.

 Students are guided and assessed in the practice setting using the e-Practice Assessment Document (PAD).
 This is a generic PAD for use by students studying any field of practice.
-There is one document per Part (with a Part equating to a year).
+There is one document per part (with a part equating to a year for full-time students and 16 months for part-time students (apprentices only).
 There is an ongoing achievement record (OAR) and guidance document.
-These are mapped to the Future Nurse proficiencies and skills annexes, which are generic in nature and must be achieved by all nurses at the point of professional registration, but the level of expertise and knowledge will vary depending upon the student's field of practice.
-Students will be supported by practice supervisors and practice assessors to achieve the proficiencies and skills within the context of their field of practice experiences.
+These are mapped to the NMC (2018) Future Nurse proficiencies and skills annexes, which are generic in nature and must be achieved by all nurses at the point of professional registration, but the level of expertise and knowledge will vary depending upon the student's field of practice.
+Students will be supported by practice supervisors and practice experiences.
 The e-PAD contains all the formative and summative elements of the assessment process, including professional values, proficiencies, skills, medicines management and episodes of care.
-The e-PAD is pass/fail only, with the summative assessment taking place at the end of each year.
+The e-PAD is pass/fail only, with the summative assessment taking place at the end of each part.

-In addition to the e-PAD, additional portfolio pages are utilised to maintain records of mandatory training, numeracy test results, EU directives and Inter-disciplinary learning.
-The portfolio facilitates students' demonstration of achievement of the generic proficiencies and skills within the context of their field of practice and their achievement of the EU directives and alternative field of practice experiences.
-As part of the final year Essential Skills for Practice Learning in Nursing module (NURS3003), students will be required to submit evidence to demonstrate their achievement of the EU directives and alternative field of practice students and alternative field of practice their achievement of the EU directives and alternative field of practice to demonstrate their achievement of the EU directives and alternative field of practice learning.
+In addition to the e-PAD, additional portfolio pages are utilised to maintain records of mandatory training, numeracy test results, alternative field of practice experiences and inter-disciplinary learning.
+The portfolio facilitates students' demonstration of achievement of the generic proficiencies and skills within the context of their field of practice and their achievement of alternative field of practice experiences.
+As part of the final part Essential Skills for Practice Learning in Nursing module (NURS3003), students will be required to submit evidence to demonstrate their achievement of alternative field of practice learning.

 Students are required to complete a minimum of 2300 practice learning hours.
-Practice learning hours, including simulated practice learning hours per year, are identified in the Essential Skills for Practice Learning in Nursing and Practice Learning in Nursing modules.
+Practice learning hours, including simulated practice learning hours per part, are identified in the Essential Skills for Practice Learning in Nursing and Practice Learning in Nursing modules.
 All practice learning hours must be recorded using POW (Placements on the Web), which facilitates the recording on the students training record by the Placement Learning Support Team (PLAST).

-Full details of the practice learning assessment process and compliance with the Standards for Student Supervision and Assessment (NMC, 2018) are contained within the e-PAD, Guide to the Practice Assessment Document, Essential Skills for Practice Learning in Nursing and Practice Learning in Nursing module specifications and the Course Handbook.
+Full details of the practice learning assessment process and compliance with the NMC (2023) Part 2: Standards for student supervision and assessment are contained within the e-PAD, Guide to the Practice Assessment Document, Essential Skills for Practice Learning in Nursing and Practice Learning in Nursing module specifications and the Course Handbook.